 Robert L. Harwell II, is President and partner in Hancock & Harwell, a rare coin and precious metal brokerage firm serving investors, collectors and the financial services industry.
-Mr. Harwell has been a numismatist for almost 40 years and a full time coin dealer for nearly 33.
+Mr. Harwell has been a numismatist for almost 50 years and a full time coin dealer for over 42.

-Bob is a life member of the American Numismatic Association and is an authorized dealer for both the Professional Coin Grading Service, Inc. and Numismatic Guaranty Corporation, both third party grading services.
+Bob is a life member of the American Numismatic Association and is an authorized dealer for both the Professional Coin Grading Service, Inc. (#15) and Numismatic Guaranty Corporation.
 Mr. Harwell is a Founding Member of the Industry Council for Tangible Assets, the industry’s watchdog group in Washington, and has served continuously on the Board of Directors since its inception in 1983.
 He has recently been elected to the Board of ACEF, a foundation recently set up to further education on counterfeiting of coins in the US.
 He is currently a member of the prestigious Professional Numismatists Guild.

 Jeff Garrett operates his multi-million dollar business today as Mid America Rare Coins Galleries in Lexington.
 Garrett’s expertise is a “dealer’s dealer” thus providing Hancock & Harwell’s clients with the best expertise in the coin industry.
 With a network of professionals he has established over 35 years, he helps with financing, research and the sale of acquisitions.